maajdl/Coin-solvers/README.md

 ## Coin-solvers
-The coin solvers that I wish to keep, in case to original repository changes or disappears!
+The coin solvers that I wish to keep, in case the original repository changes or disappears!